 The immunization information in ImmTrac is provided by a variety of sources, including private health-care providers, pharmacies, public health clinics, Medicaid claims administrators, and the Vital Statistics Unit (VSU).
 Regardless of the number of sources, each client’s immunization information is consolidated into one electronic record.
 Authorized professionals such as doctors, nurses, and public health providers can access clients’ vaccination histories.

-ImmTrac works by allowing immunization providers across Texas to record and store the information necessary to correctly identify your child and to track his or her immunization status.
-This information includes the child's name and address, the name of the parent or guardian, information on the shots given, and who gave them.
-The Medicaid number is also included if your child is enrolled in the program.
-Other information, such as the Social Security number may be provided, but the is up to the parent or guardian to decide.
+Records include the participant's name and address, the name of the parent or guardian (if applicable), information on the shots given, and who gave them.
+Medicaid numbers are also included if participant is enrolled in the program.
+Other information, such as the Social Security number may be provided with consent.

 Providers authorized to use ImmTrac can see what immunizations your child has already had, even if they were given in another city or country.
 So when you come in for shots, your child gets only those that he or she needs.

 This means that your child won't be under-vaccinated and more susceptible to diseases.
 Your child won't be over-vaccinated either, so he or she does not have to go through any more discomfort than is necessary.

 ImmTrac can also print out a shot record you can use to get into school or daycare.